hypercore-protocol/p2p-multiwriter-with-autobase/problems/04b/readme.md

 ```

 ### Exercises
 1. Have `baseB` append another message.
 What happens to `index` after this?
-Try seeing what `index.status` says -- it gives stats about what happened to the index during most recent update.
+Try seeing what `index.status` says -- it gives stats about what happened to the index during the most recent update.

 ## (2) The Simplest Index, but with Forks